Hdoc1509/hrc/packages/button/docs/ButtonGroup.md

 ---

-`direction`
+`column`

-The direction of the buttons in the group.
+Whether the buttons in the group are in a column direction.

-Type: `'column'`
+Type: `boolean`

 ## CSS Custom Properties